Selling a Rhode Island Home: What Are My Disclosure Obligations?

 Both you and the buyer must sign the disclosure before any formal offer of sale is made.
 Needless to say, you should keep copies for your records.

-What If I'm Unsure About Whether a Particular Defect Exists in My Rhode Island Home?
+What If I'm Not Sure Whether a Particular Defect Exists in My Rhode Island Home?

 Not every Rhode Island homeowner knows every inch of the home.
 What if you have no idea about the integrity of the structure of your house, or whether there are any problems with the water pumps?
-Fortunately, the statute requires only that you state deficient conditions of which you have actual knowledge.
+Fortunately, the statute requires only that you state deficient conditions of which you have "actual knowledge."
+You don't need to poke around, particularly in areas that might be difficult to access.
 If you have no idea whether a particular aspect if your home is working or not, you can simply check the "UK" ("Unknown") box on the form.

-At the very top of the disclosure form, the buyer is reminded that this isn't a guaranty or warranty, and buyers are encouraged to perform independent inspections and get estimates of the cost of repair or replacement of deficient conditions before submitting an offer on the property.
+At the very top of the disclosure form, the buyer is reminded in writing that this form isn't a guaranty or warranty, and they are encouraged to perform independent inspections and get estimates of the cost of repair or replacement of deficient conditions before submitting an offer on the property.

 A professional inspection is common in real estate transactions.
 Even if an inspection does not turn up anything that concerns the buyer, it still provides peace of mind.
+(And it will likely turn up any issues that you might have been closing your eyes to.)
 You have no duty to pay for such an inspection.

 Why Should You Be Honest and Open in Making Disclosures About Your Rhode Island Home?